Riiz0/CantinaVerse/README.md

 ### ERC-20 Token Creation Platform

 - **Interface Design**: A user-friendly interface for creating ERC20 tokens, with real-time visibility into the creation process.
-- **Liquidity Pooling Option**: Users can opt-in for liquidity pooling thresholds, essential for listing on DEXs, with token locking mechanisms to prevent rug pulls.
+- **Liquidity Pooling Option**: Allowing users to opt-in purchasing these created token providing the initial liquidity pooling once the threshold amount is reached for this tokens to be traded on DEX's.

 ### Casino Gaming Platform